apache-hb/simcoe/README.md

 * upstream libpng meson changes
 * figure out why meson+windows+shared libraries are broken by default
 * use https://github.com/microsoft/detours to stop the windows thread pool from spinning up
+* patch all of our deps to properly handle clang-cl on windows, right now everything hates it in various ways